Haseenah01/Week7/AdvancedTopics.md

 end
 ```

-Modify BankAccount for Registration: Update the BankAccount start_link function to register with the account number.
+2. Modify BankAccount for Registration: Update the BankAccount start_link function to register with the account number.
 ```
 def start_link(account_number, initial_balance) do
   GenServer.start_link(__MODULE__, initial_balance, name: {:via, Registry, {BankRegistry, account_number}})
 end
 ```

-Example: Starting two accounts with different numbers.
+*Example: Starting two accounts with different numbers*.
 ```
 BankAccount.start_link("ACC123", 1000)
 BankAccount.start_link("ACC456", 500)
 ```

-Exercise 2A: Modify the BankAccount application to use Registry.
+**Exercise 2A**: Modify the BankAccount application to use Registry.

-Step 1: Create a Registry Module
+* Step 1: Create a Registry Module
 First, create a new module named BankRegistry that will act as the registry for bank accounts.
 ```
 defmodule BankRegistry do